STEAM Train partners with other organizations to fulfill its mission

 Sound Web Solutions, LLC, providing strategy and development services to startup web and mobile-based companies and to organizations that serve entrepreneurs.
 After selling his first company in 2010, Tim started Sound Web to focus specifically on serving web and mobile-based companies.
 Launch EZ, a service of Sound Web, is a platform Tim started that connects entrepreneurs with key resources in their community.
 Tim mentors aspiring tech entrepreneurs and is an active member of the Connecticut entrepreneurial ecosystem.

-Tim co-leads the Fast Track Academy along with Donna Hylton.
+Tim was co-leader of the Fast Track Academy pilot along with Donna Hylton.

 Ramona Hylton is owner of Hylton Design, a graphic design business that seeks to reach the world with the Word through design.
 Hylton Design specializes in serving churches, ministries, and non-profit organizations with services that include: web design, print and media production, logos, sound, and animation.
 Ramona has a Master’s degree in Digital Media from Northeastern University, and a Bachelor’s degree in Graphic Information Systems from Central Connecticut State University.

-Ramona serves as the Fast Track STEM Career Academy’s tutor and design consultant.
+Ramona served as the Fast Track Academy’s tutor and design consultant.

 Randi McCray is the Founder of, CT Urban Technology Collaborative; she is also an adjunct professor at Post University and Gateway Community College.
 Randi has worked in the field of IT for 15 years, now she continues to inspire young people in the field of technology through her STEM community programs.
 She is currently pursuing an advanced degree in Public Policy and Social Change.